 Apple’s MLB partnership is giving Apple TV Plus opportunities to toy with other types of streaming programming new to the service, too.
 In the US, Apple TV Plus will launch a live, nightly show called MLB Big Inning, which will focus on highlights and “look-ins” every weekday during the regular season.
 And in the US and Canada, Apple TV Plus will have an always-on feed of MLB game replays, news, analysis, highlights and classic games.
 This kind of 24/7 “channel” is something that streaming competitor Peacock has proliferated on its service.

-Netflix, the world’s dominant streaming video withworldwide, abstains from live sports, saying the high cost to license them is out of wack with their actual value.
+Netflix, the world’s dominant streaming video with 221 million members worldwide, abstains from live sports, saying the high cost to license them is out of wack with their actual value.
 But many of Netflix’s main streaming competitors dabble in live sports, trying to stake a claim to sports fans’ attention as more types of programming shift to streaming.
 Amazon Prime Video, NBCUniversal’s Peacock, Paramount Plus and HBO Max all include live sports, to various degrees.

-original TV shows and movies, competing with Netflix, , HBO Max and others.
+Apple TV Plus is the gadget giant’s $5-a-month subscription video streaming service featuring Apple’s original TV shows and movies, competing with Netflix, Disney Plus, HBO Max and others.
 Unlike its main competitors, it doesn’t have the scale of a vast library.
-So far, Apple TV Plus has pitched itself as a low-priced option for a slimmer library of prestige shows and movies made with big budgets like award-winning sports dramedy Ted Lasso, Oscar-nominee CODA and satirical sci-fi thriller .is the gadget giant’s $5-a-month subscription video streaming service featuring Apple’s
+So far, Apple TV Plus has pitched itself as a low-priced option for a slimmer library of prestige shows and movies made with big budgets like award-winning sports dramedy Ted Lasso, Oscar-nominee CODA and satirical sci-fi thriller Severance.

 With a multibillion-dollar budget to rope in some of Hollywood’s biggest stars, Apple TV Plus was the first to step into the so-called “streaming wars,” a period when media giants and tech titans launched a flood of new streaming services to take on Netflix.
 This competition — pitting rookies like Apple TV Plus, HBO Max, Disney Plus and Peacock against heavyweights like Netflix and Amazon Prime Video — has spurred corporations to pour billions of dollars into their hope of shaping the future of television.
 For you, it means more services to sort through — and pay for — as you figure out what to watch.